Arts & Entertainment Community

 The former Battery Mitchell’s concrete gun platform.

-The rocks were cool, but high tide eventually nudged us back to the main trail toward Mitchell Battery.
-I hadn’t known the battery existed, but I liked its blocky, moss-covered, outdoor bunker vibe.
+We could’ve probably studied the cliff rocks forever, but high tide eventually nudged us back up toward Battery Mitchell.
+I hadn’t known the battery existed, or even what a “battery” was in this context, but once we got there I liked its blocky, moss-covered, outdoor bunker vibe.

-The concrete artillery structure was designed for two rapid-fire guns, each with its own ammo room and what basically was a bomb shelter for crew members to duck and cover. but the actual guns planned for Battery Mitchell were never installed as military tech improved and resources were diverted elsewhere.
+Battery Mitchell was a concrete artillery structure designed to support the operation of two rapid-fire guns.
+It was positioned above Middle Point’s underwater minefield and opposite Fort Ward to help defend the channel from enemy ships.
+Each gun mount was designed to have its own ammo room and mini bomb shelter for artillery crews to duck and cover from enemy fire.
+But the actual guns planned for Battery Mitchell were never installed as military tech improved and resources were diverted elsewhere.

 Torpedo warehouse

-Overall, exploring Manchester State Park checked all the boxes — history, nature, and fun — with each of us finding a different highlight to relive on the 30-minute-ish drive home to Gig Harbor.
+Overall, exploring Manchester State Park checked all the boxes — history, nature, and fun — with each of us finding a different highlight to chat about on the 30-minute-ish drive home to Gig Harbor.

 See ya out there!